Vanderscycle/lighthouse-data-notes/paper/paper/HowToGetDataDraft.md

 Using the element inspector in the browser we find that the title info is wrapped in id=title and subordinate to id=middleContaiter.
 ![alt text](title.png "Title")

+[I also really recommend this extension](https://selectorgadget.com/) as it makes css selection and isolation much easier visually.
 ```
 In [1]: response.css('#middleContainer #ctitle::text')
 Out[1]: [<Selector xpath="descendant-or-self::*[@id = 'middleContainer']/descendant-or-self::*/*[@id = 'ctitle']/text()" data='Ballot Tracker Tracker'>]